Tech-invite3GPPspaceIETFspace

 • The SEPP shall protect application layer control plane messages between two NFs belonging to different PLMNs or SNPNs that use the N32 interface to communicate with each other.

-• The SEPP shall perform mutual authentication and negotiation of cipher suites with the SEPP in the roaming network.
+• The SEPP shall perform negotiation of cipher suites with the SEPP in the other network.

 • The SEPP shall handle key management aspects that involve setting up the required cryptographic keys needed for securing messages on the N32 interface between two SEPPs.